italia/eudi-wallet-it-python/docs/TRUST.md

 Users can define their own trust module by implementing and configuring a class that satisfies the interface [TrustHandlerInterface](/pyeudiw/trust/handler/interface.py).

-The handler works with the trust information of an entity, such as the public key, metadata, and revocation status using the class [TrustSource](/pyeudiw/trust/model/trust_source.py).
+The handler works with the trust information of an entity, such as the public key, metadata, trust parameters, and revocation status using the class [TrustSource](/pyeudiw/trust/model/trust_source.py).
 This class is used by the `CombinedTrustEvaluator` to store the trust information of an entity in the database using the database module.

 Every method of the `TrustHandlerInterface` takes a `TrustSource` object as input and returns the same object updated with the trust information of a certain entity.
 This information can be retrieved from the database, if the entity's information was already stored, or reconstructed from the network following the protocol of trustability.